atc0005/bounce/README.md

 **Under development.**

+- While this application runs, no useful routes have yet to be defined
-While usable, the edges are rough and behavior is subject to change.
+- Defined behavior for this application is subject to change

 ## Features

 - User configurable port to listen on for incoming HTTP requests
-- Default "home" or "frontpage" for this application is rendered from either default `README.md` file in this repo or user-specified Markdown file
+- Default "home" or "frontpage" for this application is rendered from either default `README.md` file in this repo, user-specified Markdown file *or* a static index page rendered from hard-coded content within the application (failsafe)
   - Note: Sanitization of Markdown content is applied by default, but this can be disabled by command-line flag if desired